crockk/menu-ordering-system/README.md

 # Setup

-> Run this script in Mongo to initialize the fields in a MongoDB named retailerDB
+> Run this script in Mongo, within a MongoDB named `retailerDB` to initialize the required table
 ```JSON
 db.products.insert(
     [